msLchan/TravelBucketList/README.md

 3. The list of destinations will update to reflect the saved state, showing the destinations and their statuses

 ## *Phase 4: Task 2* ##
-Below is a representative sample of the events that occur when my program runs:
+Below is a representative sample of the events that occur when my program runs.

 Event Log:
 Wed Nov 27 10:09:33 PST 2024
 Added destination Paris to My Travel Bucket List
 Wed Nov 27 10:09:36 PST 2024